 During a treatment session, the tDCS machine uses a small electric current similar to that of a 9-volt battery to stimulate a patient's brain.
 (For the sake of comparison, a 9-volt battery is typically used for home fire alarms).
 Electrodes (sponges soaked in salt water) are placed over certain parts of the head.
 The electrodes are held in place using a rubber headband.
 The direct current flows through the electrodes, penetrating a patient's scalp, and creating a flow of electrical current in the brain.
 Usually patients feel a slight itching or tingling on their scalp.

 Brain stimulation techniques such as TMS and tDCS can be applied to different brain areas with the goal of treating other conditions.
-Research is ongoing to determine whether these techniques are effective to treat certain kinds of chronic pain, epilepsy, and motor conditions like ataxia.
+Research is ongoing to determine whether these techniques are effective to treat certain kinds of chronic pain, epilepsy, schizophrenia, tinnitus and chronic motor conditions like ataxia.
 The Food and Drug Administration (FDA) has not yet approved the use of TMS or tDCS for these conditions.
 However, TMS and tDCS can sometimes be used as "off-label" treatments when deemed clinically appropriate, though they are considered investigational (not proven).
 As such, for any of these treatment indications, we do a complete neurological evaluation with all prospective patients to ensure there are no safety contraindications, and acquire informed consent to ensure that all patients are aware that the treatments are considered off-label.